Mazhar Khan (actor, born 1905): Silent films

-Mazhar's debut film was Fatal Garland, directed by Bhagwati Prasad Mishra (B. P. Mishra/Bhagwati Mishra) and starring Ermeline, who was called the "queen of silent films".
-His role as Prince Ghiasudin was appreciated and he was inundated with films.
+Khan's debut film, Haiyan No Haar, was directed by Bhagwati Prasad Mishra and starring Ermeline, who was called the "queen of silent films".
+His role as Prince Ghiasudin was widely applauded and opened him up to new roles.
 His other films from 1926-1931 during the silent era include Durgesh Nandini (1926), Hoor-E-Baghdad (1928), Vasl Ni Raat, Be Dhaari Talwar (1929), Ram Rahim (1930), Hamara Hindustan (1930), Sinbad the Sailor (1930), Raj Tilak (1931) and Golibar (1931).
-Durgesh Nandini was directed by Bhagwati Prasad Mishra (B. P. Mishra) for Sudarshan Films and starred Ermeline and Madanrai Vakil.
+Durgesh Nandini was directed by B. P. Mishra for Sudarshan Films and starred Ermeline and Madanrai Vakil.
 In his initial phase, he acted the villain in stunt films produced in that era.
 With the trend shifting to "mythological, historical and semi-social", he performed roles that required "a touch of extra realism".

-In 1927-28, Mazhar did two films.
-The one in 1927 for Imperial Film Company was Gamdeni Gori also known as Village Girl.
+Under the Imperial Film Company, Khan acted in 1927 Gamdeni Gori (English: Village Girl).
 It was directed by Mohan Dayaram Bhavnani (M. D. Bhavnani) and co-starred Sulochana, Madanrai Vakil and Raja Sandow.
 The film is stated to be a "part of Imperial's calculated and successful effort to manufacture a star image for the actress (Sulochana)".
-1928 was Hoor-E-Baghdad directed by Bhagwati Mishra.
-1929 had five films starring Mazhar, variously directed by Mishra, Bhavnani and Altekar, with the production company remaining Imperial.
+The next year, Khan acted in B. P. Mishra's Hoor-E-Baghdad.
+1929 had five films starring Khan, variously directed by Mishra, Bhavnani and Altekar, with the production company remaining Imperial.

 In 1930, he acted in six films five of which were for Imperial and one for Sagar Film Company.
 Cinema Girl, which was termed a "Modern Girl" social genre, was directed by Bhagwati Mishra for Imperial Film Company and co-starred Prithviraj Kapoor and Ermeline.
 It "presented a fictionalised biography of its maker".
 The film also marked the debut of actor Prithviraj Kapoor in a prominent role; his first film being Do Dhaari Talwar directed by Mishra.